Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Cloud-Security-Labs/azure-keyvault-managed-identity-secrets/azure-keyvault-managed-identity-secrets/Screenshots.md

    ![Image](https://github.com/user-attachments/assets/1c186f4d-8de5-4580-a443-94d7915bd347)

- 4. Use PowerShell to create and read secrets in Key Vault
+ 4. Use PowerShell to create and read secrets in Key Vault:

     a.
 Log in to Azure using managed identity:
     ![Image](https://github.com/user-attachments/assets/75822937-8142-4dfc-98ab-f38498a4c644)